 The art of goal-setting

-Setting goals for multiple teams is exponentially more difficult than setting goes for one.
-There are more moving parts and more reps to understand — and revenue goals are more complex.
+Setting goals for multiple teams is exponentially more difficult than setting goals for a single team.
+There are more moving parts and more reps to understand – and revenue goals are more complex.

-When setting goals for multiple teams, you need to understand:
+When setting measurable goals for multiple teams, you need to understand:

 Your CRM should be your go-to tool, enabling you to track sales performance at individual, team and business-wide levels.